RawkodeAcademy/klustered/005/README.md

 ![Kube api manifest psp config](kube-api-psp.png)

-- Janitor used PodSecurityPolicy thinking to stop priviliged containers from running, raising the security bar, however, this will hide static pods if there were recreated, and will block special pods that required priviliged access such as CNI daemonsets and coredns if restarted from Running of course  this needs to be added to the kube-api manifests, as well a global wide cluster-role and cluster-role-binding was used.
+- Janitor used PodSecurityPolicy thinking to stop priviliged containers from running, raising the security bar.
+However, this will hide static pods if there were recreated, and will block special pods that required priviliged access such as CNI daemonsets and coredns if restarted from Running of course  this needs to be added to the kube-api manifests, as well a global wide cluster-role and cluster-role-binding was used.

 ```yaml